ashemedai/ethical-browsing/README.md

 ## Introduction

-Ethical Browsing is a repository hosting some uBlock Origin filters I created to filter out results in my used search engines that I consider unethical.
+Ethical Browsing hosts some uBlock Origin filters I created to filter out search engine results that I consider unethical.

 Under unethical I consider sites that abuse SEO (Search Engine Optimization) in order to get their sites higher in search engine results to drive traffic.